cglouch/snakefish/README.md

         self.promo = promo
 ```

 Great!
 So how do bitboards fit into this?
 The key insight is that we can use a bitboard to encode the places that a piece can move from a given square.
 I'll call this a *moveset*.
-A moveset bitboard will have 1's on squares that can be moved to, and 0's everywhere else.
+A moveset bitboard will have 1's on squares that the piece can move to, and 0's everywhere else.

 #### Example - non-sliding piece